Book cover

 Ideally, microservices should be autonomous not only in functionality but also in terms of data.
 This means they should manage the data associated with their own service.
 Therefore, the scenario illustrated in the following figure—with two microservices sharing the same database—is not recommended in a microservice-based architecture.

-Ideally, M1 and M2 should be independent even in terms of databases, as shown in the next figure.
+Optimally, M1 and M2 should be independent even in terms of databases, as shown in the next figure.
 This separation is important because a single and centralized database can easily become a bottleneck to the system’s evolution.

 For example, traditional development teams and architectures often share a database administrator, who is responsible for managing the database model.
 Any change to the database—such as creating a new column in a table—requires approval from this administrator.
-Therefore, this central authority must manage conflicting interests of the different teams.
-Consequently, decision-making may become slow and bureaucratic, hindering the system’s evolution.
+Therefore, this central authority must manage the conflicting interests of the different teams.
+Consequently, decision-making may become slow and bureaucratic, impeding the system’s evolution.

 7.4.2 When Not to Use Microservices?